 Where snowcapped peaks meet the desert Southwest, Durango, Colorado pulses with natural, historical, and cultural riches.
-From art galleries to restaurants, 300 days of sunshine to 300 miles of trail, you’ll adjust to the elevation in no time.
+From art galleries to restaurants, 300 days of sunshine to 300 miles of trail, you’ll find college in Durango, Colorado to be learning like you never imagined.
 The only question left to ponder is how will you adventure?

 With 1000-year-old Ancestral Puebloan structures tucked into canyon alcoves, 500-year-old Spanish colonial missions, and 150-year-old mining equipment dotting the landscape of the Four Corners region, Durango is in the seat of some of the nation’s most prized archaeological and historical treasures.
 This is evidenced in the many national parks and national monuments honoring the people who have shaped the Southwest.